elliejeanclark/startup/notes.md

 - startsWith(): true is the string has a given prefix
 - endsWith(): true if the string has a given suffix
 - toLowerCase(): converts all characters to lowercase.
+## Functions
+JavaScript functions are first class objects.
+They can be passed parameters and referenced from an object or array just like any other variable.
+You start functions with the `function` keyword followed by any passed in parameters in () and then a body that can have one or more return statements.
+### Parameters